StrataCode: Leverage Your Code for Everyone's Productivity

 by Jeff Vroom

-- everyone to find and make changes they need
+- everyone to find and make changes to the logic they would like to change - properties, rules, and certain operations

 - programmers to build and maintain frameworks which support application code that can be written and managed by diverse teams